 - Thanks to this hardware, the data packets transmits from one subnet to another.

-- They are made available to the suitable network participant, whether it is a PC, a smartphone, a TV, or a refrigerator—the technology is based on this process based on the TCP / IP protocol stack.
+- They are made available to the suitable network participant, whether it is a PC, a smartphone, a TV, or a refrigerator—the technology form on this process based on the TCP / IP protocol stack.

 Despite the multiple types of connections created to form a WAN, these lines rely on similar hardware or software components required to set up a public or private network.

 A WAN switch functions as a multi-port Internet network device that operates at the OSI reference model’s data link layer.
-It is useful in operator networks to switch traffic usage.
+It is useful in operator networks to switch traffic uses.

-The Functioning of an access point for other nodes in the network, an access server is where the input and output connections are concentrates.
+The Functioning of an access point for other nodes in the network, an access server is where the input and output connections are focus.

 Can configure a physical access server to provide rights to other computers or are not network members.

-A Modem is an abbreviation for Modulator / Demodulator.
+A Modem is an short form for Modulator / Demodulator.

 It is a piece of hardware responsible for translating digital data into analogue data, enabling data to transmit over phone lines.